mdoery/like-clock-ui-demo/README.md

 For example, it could be the framework for the Timer in the Android Clock application.

-Here's what ti looks like:
+Here's what it looks like:

 ![three horizontal panels](https://raw.githubusercontent.com/mdoery/like-clock-ui-demo/master/like-clock-ui-demo.jpg)